nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * *glossary item* - Definition

-## Instructions for manual testing
+## Instructions for Manual Testing

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}